 Team members who have sincerely held religious beliefs, practices, or observances that prevent them from taking the vaccine and those with medical reasons for forgoing vaccination are entitled to seek vaccine exemption.

-This spring, the U.S. Equal Employment Opportunity Commission (EEOC) issued updates to the Americans with Disabilities Act (ADA) and Title VII of the Civil Rights Act of 1964 in response to the pandemic, stating that employers must provide reasonable accommodations for those who are unable to receive the vaccine.
+Last spring, the U.S. Equal Employment Opportunity Commission (EEOC) issued updates to the Americans with Disabilities Act (ADA) and Title VII of the Civil Rights Act of 1964 in response to the pandemic, stating that employers must provide reasonable accommodations for those who are unable to receive the vaccine.
 If an employer can give alternative working conditions that achieve the same safety level as vaccination, the employee cannot be terminated for failure to get vaccinated.

 Reasonable accommodations and alternatives to vaccination include:

 There’s a lot to weigh when businesses consider how to approach vaccination in the workplace.
 On the one hand, employer requirements for vaccination undermine team member autonomy.
 On the other, vaccination protects team members and the public alike, which is good for business and the community as a whole.
-Employers and employees will have to work together to strike a balance that is beneficial to all as we navigate this changing world.